ppcasm/s-core-sdk/README.md

 This SDK includes multiple examples for how to interface with the hardware, and most of the code should be documented.
 Some examples are as listed:

-- [DEMO] - This shows a very basic controller/framebuffer demo
+- [demo] - This shows a very basic controller/framebuffer demo
-- [FlashRecovery] - This flashes a custom bootloader to allow CFW/OFW recovery, and live loading of firmware
+- [flashrecovery] - This flashes a custom bootloader to allow for CFW/OFW recovery, and live loading of firmware
-- [PONG] - A very terrible PONG game, I wouldn't use it for production of any kind
+- [pong] - A very terrible PONG game, I wouldn't use it for production of any kind
-- [FlashCFW] - This allows flashing a CFW/OFW permanently from recovery mode on HyperScan
+- [Flashcfw] - This allows flashing a CFW/OFW permanently from our custom built recovery mode on HyperScan

 # SDK Installation
 I've included the S+Core IDE in the tools directory.
-This only works for Windows, but could be installed in WINE under Linux, which was the reason I chose to develop with this method since the S+Core Binutils/GCC hasn't been supported in years it makes trying to track down and build the toolchain from source unneccessary, and a lot more accessible, plus we can ensure that anyone who uses the IDE from this repo will be on the same versions since the back-end of the IDE uses a fixed version Bintuils/GCC.
+This only works for Windows, but could be installed in WINE under Linux, which was the reason I chose to develop with this method since the S+Core Binutils/GCC hasn't been supported in years it makes trying to track down and build the toolchain from source unnecessary, and a lot more accessible, plus we can ensure that anyone who uses the IDE from this repo will be on the same versions since the back-end of the IDE will be the same Bintuils/GCC.

 ## Installing the S+Core IDE

-Get this repo and navigate to "HyperScan-SPG29x-SDK\tools\S+core IDE-V2.6.1.exe" and then double click to install.
+Get this repo and navigate to "s-core-sdk\tools\S+core IDE-V2.6.1.exe" and then double click to install.

 Done.

-Oh, also install python3 because some of the examples use python scripting, as well as the recovery tools.
+Oh, also install python3 because some of the examples use python scripting for some post build process patching, for example with the recovery tools. (be very careful when messing with these things, and know exactly what you're doing, because you can easily brick the HyperScan playing around with the flash)

 ## Compiling the examples

 All of the examples *SHOULD* be documented in the code.
 The best way to test out the examples is to get this repo, install the IDE, and then go to File->Open Workspace and then navigate to the examples folder and open the desired example folder and select the .spw/.spg file of that example, and everything should load accordingly.

-The IDE will actually produce a HYPER.EXE file for HyperScan by default in the Debug folder of the selected example (ex: /examples/CD/PONG/Debug/Hyper.Exe) when compiled.
+The HyperScan examples provided here will actually produce a HYPER.EXE file by default in the Debug folder of the selected example (ex: /examples/cd/pong/Debug/Hyper.Exe) when compiled.
 Some projects have other projects embedded into them, and some are made to run from recovery mode instead of as a HyperScan app.

 ## Considerations
 The HYPER.EXE files on HyperScan are loaded to address 0xA00901FC and their entry point is 0xA0091000 and so if you try to